dojo/dojo.io/site/source/tutorials/005_form_widgets/index.md

 title: Form widgets
 icon: keyboard
 layout: tutorial
-overview: Use some of Dojo 2's out-of-the-box form widgets to create a simple form and use it to update the application.
+overview: Use some of Dojo's out-of-the-box form widgets to create a simple form and use it to update the application.
 paginate: true
 group: getting_started
 topic: forms